NishantDP/Supervised_Learning/README.md

 ### 5. Support vector machines

 In this section, SVM model is implemented in sklearn for achieving a 100 percent classifying accuracy on a sample dataset.
 Hyperparameters are tuned as required.

+### 6. Ensemble methods

+In this section, we will expand the spam classification example from Naive bayes by using ensemble classifiers like bagging, random forest and ada-boost.